Nobodyhave/Algorithms/README.md

 **Description:** To handle regular expressions, we consider a more powerful abstract machine.
 Because of the or operation, the automaton cannot determine whether or not the pattern could occur at a given point by examining just one character; indeed, because of closure, it cannot even determine how many characters might need to be examined before a mismatch is discovered.
 To overcome these problems, we will endow the automaton with the power of nondeterminism: when faced with more than one way to try to match the pattern, the machine can “guess’’ the right one!
 This power might seem to you to be impossible to realize, but we will see that it is easy to write a program to build a nondeterministic finite-state automaton (NFA) and to efficiently simulate its operation.
 The idea of an automaton that can guess the state transitions it needs to get to the accept state is like writing a program that can guess the right answer to a problem: it seems ridiculous.
 On reflection, you will see that the task is conceptually not at all difficult: we make sure that we check all possible sequences of state transitions, so if there is one that gets to the accept state, we will find it.
 We keep the RE itself in an array re[] of char values that defines the match transitions (if re[i] is in the alphabet, then there is a match transition from i to i+1).
 The natural representation for the e-transitions is a digraph—they are directed edges (red edges in our diagrams) connecting vertices between 0 and M (one for each state).
 Accordingly, we represent all the e-transitions as a digraph G.
 To simulate an NFA, we keep track of the set of states that could possibly be encountered while the automaton is examining the current input character.
 The key computation is the familiar multiple-source reachability .
 To initialize this set, we find the set of states reachable via e-transitions from state 0.
 For each such state, we check whether a match transition for the first input character is possible.
 This check gives us the set of possible states for the NFA just after matching the first input character.
-To this set, we add all states that could be reached via e-transitions from one of the states in the set.
+To this set, we add all states that could be reached via e-transitions from one of the states in the set.
 Given the set of possible states for the NFA just after matching the first character in the input, the solution to the multiple-source reachability problem in the e-transition digraph gives the set of states that could lead to match transitions for the second character in the input.
 Iterating this process until all text characters are exhausted leads to one of two outcomes: possible states set contains accept state or not.The first of these outcomes indicates that there is some sequence of transitions that takes the NFA to the accept state, so we report success.
 The second of these outcomes indicates that the NFA always stalls on that input, so we report failure.

 [Source code](https://github.com/Nobodyhave/Algorithms/blob/master/src/algorithms/string_search/NFA.java)